alphacart/Matplotlib/README.md

 City Type (Urban, Suburban, Rural)

-In addition, you will be expected to produce the following three pie charts:
+In addition, produced the following three pie charts:

 % of Total Fares by City Type